Battle of Kiev (1941): Discussion about continuation of the Wehrmacht operation

-On 30 August, the Operations department of the German Army General staff ordered Army Group Center to prepare to place the divisions of the 2nd Army under the command of Panzer Group 2 after the 2nd Army crossed on Desna river, "in order to continue operations with the Army Group South".
+On 30 August, the Operations department of the German Army General staff ordered Army Group Center to prepare to place the divisions of the 2nd Army under the command of Panzer Group 2 after the 2nd Army crossed the Desna river, "in order to continue operations with the Army Group South".
 The headquarters and "parts of the 2nd Army that are not needed in the continuation of operations south of the Desna River" remained at the disposal of the Army Group Center.
 The number of these "required divisions" depended on the demands of Army Group South, placing them at the forefront of decision-making.

 In the meantime, the issue of continuing the advance to the east towards Moscow was intensively discussed by German high command.
-A plan was formed that Panzer Group 2 and the 2nd Army would stop at the Nagin-Konotop railway, before completing the encirclement of the Soviet Southwestern Front, and then rush eastward with the rest of Army Group Center.
+A plan was formed that Panzer Group 2 and the 2nd Army would stop at the Nezhin-Konotop railway, before completing the encirclement of the Soviet Southwestern Front, and then rush eastward with the rest of Army Group Center.
 In this regard, after being informed about the Army General staff directive, Hitler informed Brauchitsch on 30 August that the strength of the Army Group Center around Desna River should not be used for operations in Ukraine, but must be prepared to be used to advance towards Moscow.
 Bock, who had initially wanted to continue advance towards Moscow, now saw operational opportunities in the south, and so was opposed to this plan.
 He considered Guderian's movement as irreversible, and strongly desired to complete the offensive to the south, to avoid a time-consuming and costly redeployment of forces.
-Hitler decided to allow Guderian to continue south and connect to the Panzer Group 1.
+Hitler decided to allow Guderian to continue south and connect to Panzer Group 1.